cottenplant/predicting-coastal-fog/docs/index.md

 # Publishing data
 Knowing when fog rolls in, which is frequently a sudden and disappointing event, perhaps to reduce traffic of people heading to the beach as well as provide fire fighters wih cutting endge information.

-## figures
+## Figures
 Various figures of wind patterns plotted agains wind speed have been synthesized and uploaded in the /figures/ folder.
-Please check soon for more updates!
+Please check back soon for more updates!

-## fog-predict tool
-## FogBot announcements

-#Conclusions and future directions